uswds/uswds-site/pages/patterns/create-a-profile/social-security-number.md

 ---

 ## What problem does this solve?
-A Social Security Number is often a critical piece of validating identity when applying for government services or benefits.
+A Social Security Number is often a critical piece of validating identity when applying for government services or benefits, but can be confusing for users to enter correctly.

 ## When to use this pattern
 Only use this pattern when you need to confirm a user's identity by asking for their Social Security Number.
 This information may be important when determining eligibility for many federal programs, such as federal student loans, public assistance, and Medicare.